Project Plaid About You Coat

 Skill Level: Intermediate

-This child’s coat is a great project try when practicing to match plaids.
-Use a large plaid pattern for simpler matching, and remember to keep many pins on hand.
-Pinning is the key to successfully matching plaids!
+This child’s coat is a great project to try when learning how to line up directional or patterned fabric.
+Use a large plaid pattern for simpler matching, and fun, smaller prints for contrast.
+Remember to keep many pins on hand.
+Pinning is the key to successfully lining up fabrics!
+Download printable instructions.

 At the Cutting Table:

-First, lay out your fabric on your cutting table, folding in half (as shown below in the illustration).
-See how quickly the stripes become un-aligned.
+First, lay out your fabric on your cutting table, folding in half.
+See how quickly the stripes become unaligned.

-Match the plaid strips both vertical and horizontal.
+Match the plaid strips both vertically and horizontally.

 After you have a section large enough for the pattern back section of the coat, place the pattern piece on the fold line on the fabric.